 Greenhouse gas emissions have been categorized into 3 scopes by the GHG Protocol.
 It is the most internationally recognized guide for carbon accounting.
-Additionally, Net0 emissions management platform categorizes the data you provide so you don't need to worry about improper or inaccurate reporting.
+Additionally, Net0 emissions management software categorizes the data you provide so you don't need to worry about improper or inaccurate reporting.
 All investor-grade reports will itemize emission scopes compliant with the GHGP.

 Net0 enables you to analyze your carbon footprint by vendors, scopes, units, and dates.
 Keeping record over time, you will see the benefits of measuring scope 3 emissions and the benefits on the environment when they are offset.
 In the example image below, you can see that the scope 3 emissions have the most weight from Nov 1 - 30, 2021.
 That is because of the amount of international cargo shipping that was responsible for carbon emissions in that month in this importing business example.

 Now see the same business example analysis below by units, which will show that the sources were mostly manufacturing and units (from the scope 3 emissions above).

 Find out more about scope emissions reporting with one of our suggested resources:

 • Article: What Are Scope 1, 2, and 3 Emissions?

 • Article: Scope 4 Avoided Emissions: Everything You Need to Know

 • Article: 10 Reasons Net0 Is the Best Carbon Accounting Platform